burrrata/cryptoeconomics.study_rust_edition/src/ch1/accounts.md

 ## Words

-An account is just a way to store data in one place to make it more useful.
-Let's put all our eggs in one basket and see how a centralized database might do that.
+An account is just a way to store data to make it more useful.
+Let's put all our eggs in one basket via a centralized database.
+Some people like these because they're fast and there's someone to blame if/when things go wrong.
+This makes users feel safe because it's familiar, they don't have to think too much, and someone seems responsible.
+Time has told us however that this is merely a mirage to make us feel good and in reality centralized operators have most of the upside but limited downside, while for users on the otherhad it's reversed.
+Sound fun?
+Great!
+Let's go...

 ## Video